jgke/tagger/documentation/README.md

 Todo features:
 --------------

+- [ ] Error messages from registering with duplicate data
 - [ ] Better UI for tags, the current one is slightly buggy with longer tags
 - [ ] Better tests, currently the system runs on some unit tests and system tests
 - [ ] Thumbnailing the search page